Does Citizen’s Action Work? Yes!

 Hundreds of calls or emails = priority issue.

-Defeat the Dreaded “What Ifs”
+Answers to the Dreaded “What Ifs”

 What If your Rep already agrees with you?
 What’s the point?